United Methodist Church: 1939 merger and the Central Jurisdiction in the Methodist Church

 In 1844, the Methodist Episcopal Church (South) split from the Methodist Episcopal Church over slavery despite that John Wesley was against slavery.
 In 1939, the Methodist Episcopal Church, the Methodist Episcopal Church (South) and the Methodist Protestant Church merged to form the Methodist Church.
 The 1939 merger was created at the expense of African Americans.
-At the behest of the southern faction, the Central Jurisdiction was created as a compromise which segregated the Methodist Church.There were five administrative jurisdictions in the US that were on the basis of geography, but a sixth jurisdiction, the segregated Central Jurisdiction was exclusively for African American churches, conferences, and pastors.
+At the behest of the southern faction, the Central Jurisdiction was created as a compromise which segregated the Methodist Church.
+There were five administrative jurisdictions in the US that were on the basis of geography, but a sixth jurisdiction, the segregated Central Jurisdiction was exclusively for African American churches, conferences, and pastors.
 The Central Jurisdiction lasted from 1939 to 1968 but it took until 1972 for all conferences to be integrated.
 The 1968 merger with the Evangelical United Brethren church had a condition for merger, which was the abolition of the Central Jurisdiction.
 The merger created the United Methodist Church.
 In the wake of the Central Jurisdiction’s abolition, the organization Black Methodists for Church Renewal and the agency the General Commission on Religion and Race were created to work for an end to racism in the church and society and to advocate for Black United Methodists.

+In the 1950s, members of the Methodist Student Movement (MSM) created radical groups on Southern college campuses, organizing for civil rights.
+These student organizers would go on to contribute to other civil rights, anti-colonial, and feminist groups off campus.
+Mary King and Casey Hayden, two women influenced by the MSM, would go on to publish "Sex and Caste: A Kind of Memo," a critique of sexism within the Student Nonviolent Coordinating Committee.